Gaius-Augustus/BRAKER/README.md

 #### Python3 & Biopython

-If Python3 and Biopython are installed, BRAKER2 can generate FASTA-files with coding sequences and protein sequences predicted by AUGUSTUS.
-This is an optional step, it can be disabled with the command-line flag `--skipGetAnnoFromFasta`; Python3 and Biopython are not required if this flag is set.
+If Python3 and Biopython are installed, BRAKER2 can generate FASTA-files with coding sequences and protein sequences predicted by AUGUSTUS and generate track data hubs for visualization of a BRAKER run with MakeHub.
+Both are an optional steps.
+The first can be disabled with the command-line flag `--skipGetAnnoFromFasta`, the latter can be activated by using the command-line options `--makehub --email=your@mail.de`;
+Python3 and Biopython are not required if neither of this steps shall be performed.

 On Ubuntu, Python3 is installed by default.
 Install the Python3 package manager with: